 The Institute shares a philosophy with another think tank founded by David Sainsbury – the Centre for Cities (CfC), which looks to help Britain’s cities improve their economic performance.

 All these organisations aim to conduct quality research and assemble robust evidence bases, with a particular focus of looking beyond the UK to gather lessons from alternative models.
-All are aware of the importance of building a consensus, with the Institute working with all the main parties at Westminster; the CfC partnering with city leaders, the civil service and businesses; and CSTI shaping its research agenda in collaboration with a range of policy partners.
+All are aware of the importance of building a consensus, with the Institute working with all the main parties at Westminster; the CfC partnering with city leaders, the civil service and businesses; and CSTI shaping its research agenda in collaboration with a range of policy partners as well as Policy Links.

 Finally, all focus on making recommendations that are first and foremost practical, measuring their success not on media coverage or plaudits, but on the basis of their recommendations being implemented and resulting in better performance.